cloudant-labs/slate/source/includes/api/_sharding.md

 In a dedicated Cloudant cluster, the default configuration for new databases is Q=8 and N=3.
 Therefore, a database that is created without explicitly specifying `Q` or `N` will have its data and indexes divided among 8 shards.
 Each of those shards will have 3 replicas for redundancy and quorum within the cluster.

 Shards become distributed among the nodes of a cluster in round-robin fashion, with data distributed into them by using a hash of the content for each JSON document.
-For example, consider a scenario that uses a database with Q=4 unique shards that we designate as A, B, C, and D. Documents are distributed into the shards by taking a hash of their contents, and using it as a key within the range of each shard.
+For example, consider a scenario that uses a database with Q=4 unique shards that we designate as A, B, C, and D. Documents are distributed into the shards by taking a hash of their ID, and using it as a key within the range of each shard.

 Shard A: 00000000-3FFFFFFF
 <br>Shard B: 40000000-7FFFFFFF